Crème Pâtissière (Pastry Cream)

 Conveniently most of the ingredients in this recipe can be divided in threes so you can easily scale this recipe up or down.
 I highly recommend using a scale to measure the cornstarch, sugar and butter.

-You can make a tiny amount of pastry cream using just one egg yolks, 15 grams of sugar, 10 grams of cornstarch, 1/3 cup of milk, 1 Tbsp of butter and little vanilla and salt.
+You can make a tiny amount of pastry cream using just one egg yolk, 15 grams of sugar, 10 grams of cornstarch, 1/3 cup of milk, 1 Tbsp of butter and a little vanilla and salt.
 To make a recipe this small, make sure to use a tiny saucepan as well and keep the heat a little lower so it doesn’t scramble.

 The recipe can also easily be doubled whether you’re using 6 egg yolks, 2 whole eggs or 1 whole egg and 3 egg yolks.
 Just use a larger saucepan or give it a little extra time to cook.